 A sort of compromise was reached: By configuring an explicit site list policy for Windows Authentication, an administrator disables the browser’s URLACTION_CREDENTIALS_USE check, so Zones Policy is not consulted.
 A similar option is not presently available for Downloads.

 Beyond the two usages of Zones inherited from upstream, the new Chromium-based Edge browser (v79+) adds one more:

 - Administrators can configure Internet Explorer Mode to open all Intranet sites in IEMode.
 Those IEMode tabs are really running Internet Explorer, and they use Zones for everything that IE did.

 While it’s somewhat liberating that we’ve moved away from the bug farm of Security Zones, it also gives us one less tool to make things convenient or compatible for our users and IT admins.

-We’ve already heard from some customers that they’d like to have a different security and privacy posture for sites on their Intranet, with behavior like:
+We’ve already heard from some customers that they’d like to have a different security and privacy posture for sites on their “Intranet”, with behaviors like:

 - Disable the Tracking Prevention, “Block 3rd party cookie”, and other privacy-related controls for the Intranet (like IE/Edge did).

-- Allow navigation to file:// URIs from the Intranet (like IE/Edge did)
+- Allow navigation to file:// URIs from the Intranet (like IE/Edge did; coming to Edge 95)